k21971/EvilHack/doc/evilhack-changelog.md

   altar on Astral
 - Prevent the high priest of Moloch in the Sanctum from wanting to escape with the Amulet of Yendor
+- Fix: open doorways left behind from a broken door now correctly display as dark when in darkness